Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Store a reusable case as durable memory.'
-It gives concrete examples of when to use it (debugging fix, continuity cleanup, etc.), distinguishing it from sibling tools like store_memory or store_skill.
+The description clearly states the tool's purpose: 'Store a reusable case as durable memory' and lists concrete examples (debugging fix, continuity cleanup, etc.).
+It distinguishes the tool from siblings like store_memory or store_skill by focusing on problem-solution pairs, though it does not explicitly differentiate from all siblings.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.